B2B Agency Pricing Glossary

 Attribution Modeling

 Examples: A position-based model assigns 40% credit to first touch, 40% to last touch, and 20% distributed among middle interactions.
-A time-decay model gives more credit to recent touchpoints while acknowledging earlier influences.
+A time-decay model gives more credit to recent touchpoints while still acknowledging earlier influences.

 Key Stat Callout: B2B companies with sophisticated attribution modeling achieve 23% better budget allocation efficiency than those using last-touch attribution, per Marketing Attribution Institute.